Kenneth N. Gilpin: Business career

-Upon moving to Virginia's Shenandoah Valley, Gilpin bred horses, and was also active in veterans' organization, the Episcopal Church, Blue Ridge Hunt Club, Blue Ridge County Club, Commonwealth Club and Maryland Club.
+Upon moving to Virginia's Shenandoah Valley, Gilpin bred horses.

 Voters from Clarke and adjacent Warren county elected him as their representative in the Virginia House of Delegates in 1915, and re-elected him until 1922.
 He later become a member of the state Highway Commission, and attended the opening of the new bridges across the Shenandoah River at Front Royal, Virginia in November 2941 in that capacity.

 After retiring from active politics, Gilpin concentrated on breeding thoroughbred racehorses.
 He bought Fasig-Tipton, then a venerable auction company (founded in 1898) which had run the Saratoga yearling sales since World War I (their most famous auctioned horse being Man o'War in 1918); on his death in 1958, his son would succeed him, but was less successful and he ultimately left the auction business, instead founding the Stallion Service Bureau in 1960 to act as agent for others, matching thoroughbred dams and sires.
 Gilpin's most famous stud horse was Teddy, which he imported from France in 1931 and which sired more than 65 stakes winners.
 Although the Scaleby estate was once 200 acres, by 1941, when Gilpin helped found the Virginia Thoroughbred Association and became its first president, he listed his address as the approximately 50 acre Kentmere estate.

 Personal life

 In 1913, Gilpin met Isabella McGhee Tyson, the daughter of future Brigadier General and U.S. Senator Lawrence Tyson, at a party at the University of Virginia.
 The couple married four years later.
 Tyson's brother McGhee Tyson was a friend of Gilpin's, and the two both fought in World War I. McGhee Tyson died after crashing into the North Sea a month before the armistice.

 The couple had three children: McGhee Tyson Gilpin (1919–2000), Kenneth N. Gilpin II (1923-1996), and Betty Brooke Gilpin (b.
 1935).
 Both of Gilpin's sons served in World War II alongside him.
 Gilpin's granddaughter through his son McGhee is Drew Gilpin Faust, a former president of Harvard University.
 His son Kenneth later married Lucy Trumbull Mitchell, the daughter of Billy Mitchell and step-daughter of Capt.
-Thomas Bolling Byrd, the brother of Harry Flood Byrd Sr.
+Thomas Bolling Byrd, the brother of Harry Flood Byrd Sr.; Gilpin's grandsons through son Kenneth are Jack Gilpin, actor, and Kenneth N. Gilpin III, a journalist who wrote business and finance stories for The New York Times for 25 years.